Rutam21/hashnode-blog/clg9q7od3000209l9fuw6f4qa.md

 # Introduction

 In today's information age, we are overwhelmed with an abundance of information that can be difficult to digest.
 As a result, text summarization has become increasingly important.
 Text summarization refers to the process of reducing a large amount of text to a shorter, more concise version while retaining the most essential information.
-In this tutorial, we will explore how to use MindsDB Cloud Editor and OpenAI GPT-4 to summarize BBC News articles.
+This tutorial will explore how to use MindsDB Cloud Editor and OpenAI GPT-4 to summarize BBC News articles.

 # **Data Setup**